BadBreath69/XnaRaycaster/README.md

 Textures from www.opengameart.org

-Notes:
+* Supports a primitive form of fog (Fade to black)
-*Supports a primitive form of fog (Fade to black) *Textures must be 64x64
+* Textures must be 64x64
-*Sprite rendering not implemented
+* Sprite rendering not implemented

 ![Sample Screenshot](http://i.imgur.com/wNGCbgb.png)